sharma-bharat/sharma-bharat.github.io/publications.md

 Journal of Geophysical Research - Biogeosciences.
 _Manuscript in Review_

 **Sharma, Bharat**, Jitendra Kumar, Auroop R. Ganguly, and Forrest M. Hoffman.
-Increased Occurrence of Climate-Induced Extremes in Biomass Productivity in the 21st Century.
-_Manuscript in Preparation_
+(2022).
+Carbon Cycle Extremes Accelerate Weakening of the Land Carbon Sink in the Late 21st Century _Manuscript in Preparation_

 **Sharma, Bharat**, Jitendra Kumar, Nate Collier, Auroop R. Ganguly, and Forrest M. Hoffman.
+(2022).
 Investigating Variability in the Intensity, Direction, and Spatial Distribution of Carbon Cycle Extremes and Attribution to Climate Drivers Using Observations and CMIP6 Earth System Models.
 _Manuscript in Preparation_